 Who better to give you insider tips for exploring our fair City by the Bay than our own staff?
 We asked these intrepid locals: If you had only two days to enjoy San Francisco, what would you do?

 - Mission Chinese Food.
 A pop-up located within an existing restaurant, inside the Lung Shan Restaurant on 2234 Mission.
 Amazing food.

 - Red's Java House at Pier 40 on the Embarcadero is a great spot before a Giants game or any event at AT&T Park.

 - Miette confectionery and bake shop instantly transports you to a pre-WWII candy shop.
 You'll find nostalgic candies that your grandparents enjoyed.

 - A neighborhood favorite is the Owl Tree.
 It's frequented by locals and the Mango Mojito is very popular.

-- I love Johnny Foley's Irish Pub on O'Farrell Street.
-There is live music and the atmosphere is fun.
+- I love Johnny Foley's Irish pub on O'Farrell Street.
+Live music and a fun atmosphere.

 - Ready for the workout of your life?
 Stop in to Krav Maga SF and take advantage of their daily Krav Maga classes!